vkhazin/multicloud-courseware/content/pass-monitoring/lab-native-tools.md

 4. Activity log should provide a "paper" trail for administrative actions
 5. Metrics will display familiar options resource utilization information, e.g. `CPU Time`
 6. And Log Stream will display a semi-live log with a delay up to 5 min, a bit of a pet peeve
-7. There is also Azure Monitoring you can use to add App Service metrics to add to a dashboard
+7. There is also Azure Monitoring you can navigate to and add App Service metrics to a dashboard

 ## GCP